Halloween Door Decorations

 I had some candy corn picks and fun fall flowers to mix in, plus I went and got some new items, because new items are always fun too!
 You could add a giant spider to yours if you want – anything to create that spooky look you are going for.

 My friend Karen taught me to always lay it out the way you want it, take a picture, take it apart – and THEN hot glue it all together.
 We also used some double-sided tape to hold pieces in place while we waited for the hot glue to cool.

 Such a great tip right there, it makes perfect sense!

 This is a great Saturday afternoon project and one that I hope you are excited to try!

 Thank you so much for joining me for this fun project all about Halloween door decorations.
+This is just one of many fun ways you can dress up your door this year.
 I can't wait to hang this gem out front this year!
 Keep checking back for more crafty ideas here at Makeable Crafts!
 XOXO, Meg